Misikhu

-Misikhu is a rural town situated on the southern slopes of Mt Elgon, in Bungoma County, Kenya.
+Misikhu is a rural town near the Kakamega-Kitale highway situated on the southern slopes of Mt Elgon, in Bungoma County, Kenya.
 Located ten kilometres north of Webuye town and towards Kitale, Misikhu serves as both an administrative and commercial hub.

 Population

-Misikhu is primarily inhabited by the Tachoni and Bukusu tribes, although several other Luhya clans also border Misikhu.
+Misikhu's population is unknow and primarily inhabited by the Tachoni and Bukusu tribes, although several other Luhya clans also border Misikhu.
 The predominant dialects spoken are Olutachoni, Lubukusu, and Swahili.
 There are also traces of immigrants, including Kikuyu, Luo, Kisii, and Kamba.

 Services

 The area is locally known for its schools, including St. Cecilia Misikhu Girls' School, Misikhu R.C Boys, Friends School Magemo, and St. Francis Secondary School, Makemo.

-Misikhu market is located between two constituencies: Webuye West and Webuye East, to the north of Webuye town along the route to Kitale.
+Misikhu market is located between two constituencies: Webuye West and Webuye East, to the north of Webuye town along the Kakamega-Kitale highway.
 It is strategically positioned in the Webuye West constituency under the representation of Member of Parliament Dan Wanyama and within the Misikhu ward led by Member of County Assembly Millia Masungo.